Anujthakur650/Fitera/README.md

-# 💪 StrongClone - Complete Fitness Tracking App
+# 💪 Fitera - Complete Fitness Tracking App

 A fully-featured React Native fitness tracking application that perfectly clones the STRONG app experience with all professional features.